Customer News: FST Logistics Selects Onward to Drive Fulfillment Efficiency

 In the early stages of planning for automation in your warehouse, it’s important to consider not only your short-term goals for the current project but also to account for the future state of your operations.

-Detail your short-term goals: Evaluate your assessment data and operational priorities for the coming year.
-Highlight any known gaps and unknown variables that may disrupt your plan.
-Consider your broader operational goals and how automation will have an impact, documenting key metrics like:
+Detail your short-term goals: Evaluate your assessment data and operational priorities inventory tracking accuracy, and upcoming peak periods for the coming year.
+Highlight any known gaps and unknown variables that may disrupt your automation adoption plan.

-Future-proof your plan
+Future-proof your warehouse automation plan for scalability

-Align your automation strategy to operational priorities
+Align your automation strategy to operational priorities and core warehouse processes

 Be specific and demonstrate impact: identify key metrics and align them to your business plan.
 These will be initial targets based on your operational priorities that will be underpinned by specific ROI models once you choose an automation partner.
 Examples include:

-• Increasing output
+• Increasing automated storage throughput

-• Reducing cycle time
+• Reducing warehouse process cycle times

-• Increasing accuracy
+• Increasing accuracy and inventory control

 • Reducing overhead costs